-1) Not doing a business plan.
+1) Not Doing a Business Plan

-The problem is, unless I write a business plan, I have no idea – and you won’t, either.
+If I had even just fifty cents for every time someone asked me “Is this a good business idea?” over the years, I’d be a wealthy woman.
+The problem is unless I write a business plan, I have no idea – and you won’t, either.
 That’s the main purpose of a business plan.
 There are other good reasons, too; see 5 Reasons for Writing a Business Plan to learn more.

 Yes, it’s time-consuming and demands a lot of research, but investing time now will save you so much time and money later.

 2) Doing What You Love

 “Do what you love” is a piece of business advice that's been doled out ad nauseam.
 But for many people, it's a big business mistake.